-Since reforming in 2006 they have become one of the most-respected and successful bands of their generation, selling over 25 million albums.
+Alongside their huge critical acclaim, they are also one of the most successful bands of their generation, having sold well over 25 million albums.

 Originally formed in 1987 and featuring Layne Staley (vocals), Jerry Cantrell (vocals and guitars), Sean Kinney (drums) and Mike Starr (bass), Alice In Chains released their debut album ‘Facelift’ in 1990.
 A slow-burning success, it featured early classics such as ‘We Die Young’ and ‘Man In The Box’, and has come to be viewed as one of the seminal albums in US rock history.
 An acoustic EP, ‘Sap’, followed before 1992’s album ‘Dirt’ thrust Alice In Chains into the global spotlight.